Electrical, Robotics & Automation Technology Program Overview

 Photo from UTI Mooresville.

-Electrical, Robotics & Automation Courses in Atlanta, Georgia
+Electrical, Robotics & Automation Courses at UTI’s Atlanta Campus

-You'll train to diagnose and repair the electrical and automated systems that drive today’s industries.
-Courses focus directly on technical skills, so you won’t have to take unrelated general education classes.
+You can train to diagnose and repair the electrical and automated systems that drive today’s industries.
+Our courses focus directly on technical skills, so you won’t have to take unrelated general education classes.
+They include:

 - Introduction to Technical Trades